Skip to main content

 Frequently asked questions

-When you create your Brisbane City Council online account you can choose to sign in using your existing email, Google or Apple account, or you can choose the new, more secure digital identity option.
+When you create a Brisbane City Council online account, you can sign in using email, Google or Apple.
+You can also choose the new, more secure digital identity option.

 A digital identity is an online ID that allows you to safely confirm your identity online to access digital services.

-To create your digital identity, you verify who you are using appropriate identity documentation, such as a birth certificate, driver’s license or passport.
+To create your digital identity, you’ll verify who you are using approved identity documents.
+These may include a birth certificate, driver’s licence or passport.
 Once verified, you can reuse this identity to access other services without having to verify your identity again.

 Council is offering customers the ability to use a myID digital identity to access online services.
 This aligns with the Australian Government's myID identity verification standards, using a secure and proven national approach.